PopradiArpad/learn-js/paradigms/oop-and-fp.md

 ## Functional Programming
 1. Functions are objects (_JavaScript supports it_)
 2. Input is immutable (_No JavaScript support, it must be forced by the programmer_) means the input data are decoupled from any function execution.
-3. Input is explicit (_No JavaScript support, it must be forced by the programmer_)
+3. Output is determined by the input.
-4. Input and output are well typed (_No JavaScript support, and it's often not needed to do something useful_) means the compiler can check the correctness of the input usage.
+4. Input and output are well typed (_No JavaScript support, and it's often not needed to do something useful_) means the compiler can check the correctness of the input usage and the type of the output.

 Take care that in JavaScript a called function can have input in 3 ways:
 * through its arguments (set/fixed parameters)